llvm-project/llvm-project-phab/llvm/docs/LangRef.rst

 ``ptrval`` to type ``pty2``.
 It can be a *no-op cast* or a complex value modification, depending on the target and the address space pair.
 Pointer conversions within the same address space must be performed with the ``bitcast`` instruction.
 Note that if the address space conversion is legal then both result and operand refer to the same memory location.
+The pointer conversion cannot be an arbitrarily complex value modification.
+A defined pointer computation casted in one address space and then indexed should give the same result as an equivalent indexing calculation in the original address space and then casted.
+It must be possible to return the original pointer value if casted back to the original address space.

 Example:
 """"""""